PedroHCouto/Projects-Udacity-Data-Engineer-Nanodegree/4_Data_Lake_with_Spark/README.md

 ## ETL

-Based on the raw data presented before, exploration and prototyping done in the `prototype.ipynb` two etl were develop.
+Based on the raw data presented before, exploration and prototyping done in the `prototype.ipynb` two etl were developed.

 **The first one, `etl_local.py`, implement the following steps:**
 - Create a spark session with no additional packages;